-Note: Minor complaints and compliments are investigated and documented by MCSO supervisors Monroe Countainds Gommand Staff
+Note: Minor complaints and compliments are investigated and documented by MCSO supervisors and command staff

 Building an Inclusive Workplace

 Recent Progress - approx. 50% Increase in the number of people of color participating in the Civil Service Process.
 Appointed three (3) people of color to Executive Command level positions.